-H-2A Employee Frequently Asked Questions (FAqs)
+H-2A Employee Frequently Asked Questions (FAQs)

 • A prospective H-2A employee should look for a variety of traits in an H-2A agency including:

-• An agency or recruiter who is accessible and answers the phone.
+• Is accessible and answers the phone

 • Don’t risk your future in the hands of a shady, uninformed, or unethical H-2A agency or recruiter.